datawire/ambassador-docs/docs/emissary/pre-release/topics/install/yaml-install.md

 ## Configure TLS termination and automatic HTTPS

 **$AESproductName$ enables TLS termination by default using a self-signed certificate.
-See the [Host CRD](../../../topics/running/host-crd) for more information about disabling TLS.** If you have the ability to update your DNS, $AESproductName$ can automatically configure a valid TLS certificate for you, eliminating the TLS warning.
-If you do not have the ability to update your DNS, skip to the next section, "Create a Mapping."
+See the [`AmbassadorHost` CRD](../../../topics/running/ambassadorhost) for more information about disabling TLS.** If you have the ability to update your DNS, $AESproductName$ can automatically configure a valid TLS certificate for you, eliminating the TLS warning.
+If you do not have the ability to update your DNS, skip to the next section, "Create an AmbassadorMapping."

 1. Update your DNS so that your domain points to the IP address for your cluster.

-2. In the Edge Policy Console, create a `Host` resource:
+2. In the Edge Policy Console, create an `AmbassadorHost` resource:
    * On the "Hosts" tab, click the **Add** button on the right.
    * Enter your hostname (domain) in the hostname field.
    * Check the "Use ACME to manage TLS" box.